NVIDIA/NeMo/docs/source/features/communication_overlap.rst

 The specific overlap methods can be set by a config dictionary, which set and is passed as a yaml file.
 The individual bulk, pipelined all-gather, and reduce-scatter can be en- and disabled by ``tp_comm_bulk_wgrad``, ``tp_comm_bulk_dgrad``, ``tp_comm_overlap_ag``, and ``tp_comm_overlap_rs``, respectively.

-Pipeline-parallel communication overlap
+Pipeline-parallel Communication Overlap
 ---------------------------------------

 Pipelining introduces P2P activation (gradient) sends and receives between pipeline-parallel (PP) GPUs.
 The PP communication frequency increases when increasing the virtual-pipeline-parallel size because the number of Transformer layers executed per micro-batch decreases.
-This increasing PP communication overhead cancels off the reduced the pipeline bubbles with virtual pipelining.
+This increasing PP communication overhead and it cancels off the reduced the pipeline bubbles with virtual pipelining.
 NeMo supports the overlap of the PP communications with non-dependant computations in the 1F1B stage (the body of pipelining, where 1X forward and 1X backward micro-batch executions are interleaved).
-The PP communications in pipeline fill and flush still exposed.
+The PP communications in pipeline fill and flush are still exposed.

 .. image:: ../nlp/nemo_megatron/images/pp_comm_overlap.png
     :align: center